-Figuring out how backlinks work has become somewhat a challenge in a world of SEO experts, gurus, and all other mythical creatures.
+Figuring out how backlinks work has become somewhat of a challenge in the world of SEO experts, gurus, and other mythical creatures.
 In this article, you are going to learn the answers to some frequently asked questions without all the fancy words and marketing jargon.
-At Morning Score, we often hear questions like:
+At Morningscore, we often hear questions like:

 - “What are backlinks?”